 Individuals with a PNC are supported to live independently for as long as possible, whilst early interventions are put into place to support them as their conditions progress.
 The interventions include the use of communication books and teaching of gestures and signs before a person is unable to speak, so that they are supported and prepared for the effects of their conditions.

 The specialist residential service offers a tranquil environment, with a wide range of spacious communal areas and gardens.
 The facilities and services include:

-- 2 new self-contained flats
+- Two new self-contained flats

-- A large well-maintained garden offering a tranquil environment
+- A large well-maintained garden offering a tranquil environment for residents

 - An experienced multidisciplinary staff team